sCrypt-Inc/scryptTS-docs/docs/how-to-integrate-a-frontend/how-to-integrate-dotwallet.md

 3. Next, you need to set [redirection URI](https://www.oauth.com/oauth2-servers/redirect-uris).
 Redirect URLs are a critical part of the OAuth flow.
 After a user successfully authorizes an application, the authorization server will redirect the user back to the application.
 For example, in the figure below, we filled in two redirection URIs.

-- [https://classic.scrypt.io/tic-tac-toe/](https://classic.scrypt.io/tic-tac-toe) is the address used for product deployment.
+- [https://dotwallet-example.vercel.app/callback/](https://dotwallet-example.vercel.app/callback/) is the redirection URI used for product deployment.
-- [http:/ /localhost:3000/tic-tac-toe/](http://localhost:3000/tic-tac-toe/) is used for development and debugging.
+- [http://localhost:3000/callback/](http://localhost:3000/callback/) is the redirection URI used for development and debugging.

 ![](../../static/img/DotWallet-uris.png)